 A good rule of thumb that most trailer manufacturers recommend is to keep your towball weight in the range of 7% – 15% of the ATM.

 You can measure this weight by using a set of towball scales.
 If you find that your towball weight is either too heavy or too light, you can optimise it by adjusting the load distribution within your caravan.

 - Head to your nearest weighbridge after the loading completion for your caravan and tow vehicle.
 You can use the following steps to ensure you’re under the limit for safe towing capacity:

 - First, weigh just the unhitched tow vehicle by itself on the weighbridge to check that you’re within the Gross Vehicle Mass limit.

-- Hitch your caravan and drive your fully loaded caravan and tow vehicle onto the weighbridge together to check your Gross Combination Mass.
+- Hitch your caravan and drive your fully loaded caravan and tow vehicle onto the weighbridge together to check your gross combination mass (GMC).

-- Now drive forward so the caravan is on the weighbridge behind you but you have the tow vehicle off the weighbridge.
-If you keep the caravan hitched, this will give you your Gross Trailer Mass.
+- Now drive forward, so the caravan is on the weighbridge behind you, but you have the tow vehicle off the weighbridge.
+If you keep the caravan hitched, this will give you your gross trailer mass (GTM).

-- Finally, unhitch your tow vehicle and weigh your fully loaded caravan to check that it’s within the Aggregate Trailer Mass limit.
+- Finally, unhitch your tow vehicle and weigh your fully loaded caravan to check that it’s within the aggregate trailer mass (ATM) limit.
 If you find that you’re over the ATM, this means that either you’ve overpacked or the original tare provided by your caravan manufacturer was incorrect.